 - Try to visit a place full of beautiful nature views & look at all directions with your eyes to discover the best view to capture.

 - Try to choose the right time to shoot an image, remember the “Golden Hour” at the sunrise & the sunset

 - Picking up the right camera, Although this is a tough job to do, it is of prime importance.
 You need to learn how to choose the proper camera.
 The following article is very useful and provides a lot of information about choosing the right camera, and I highly recommend it “How to choose a camera – A comprehensive guide“

-- Use wide angle lenses like 16-35 mm or 24-70 mm or 10-20 mm
+- Use wide-angle lenses like 16-35 mm or 24-70 mm or 10-20 mm

 - Use tripod & remote if you will shoot at night & it’s also useful to ensure sharpness of your image

 - Remember the “Rule Of Third” as per Wikipedia The rule of thirds is a “rule of thumb” or guideline which applies to the process of composing visual images such as designs, films, paintings, and photographs.
-The guideline proposes that an image should be imagined as divided into nine equal parts by two equally spaced horizontal lines and two equally spaced vertical lines, and those important compositional elements should be placed along these lines or their intersections.
-Proponents of the technique claim that aligning a subject with these points create more tension, energy, and interest in the composition than simply centering the subject.
+The guideline proposes that an image should be imagined as divided into nine equal parts by two equally spaced horizontal lines and two equally-spaced vertical lines, and those important compositional elements should be placed along these lines or their intersections.
+Proponents of the technique claim that aligning a subject with these points creates more tension, energy, and interest in the composition than simply centering the subject.

 - Don’t use flash while shooting landscape it will ruin your image, only in rare cases, you can use if you want to brighten an object in the front-ground